 Disabled Veteran Clothing Allowance

-Clothing Allowance Benefit: The VA Clothing Allowance is for eligible veterans with a service-connected disability and is worth $742 per year (increases to $753 on August 1, 2013).
-The benefit is designed to be used to replace clothing that worn or torn by the continued use of prosthetic or orthopedic devices, or because of required skin medications.
-It is possible to receive two clothing allowance benefits (for a total of $1,482; $1,506 after August 1, 2013) if you have more than one qualifying condition.
+Clothing Allowance Benefit: The VA Clothing Allowance is for eligible veterans with a service-connected disability and is worth $968.52 in 2023.
+The benefit is designed to be used to replace clothing that is worn or torn by the continued use of prosthetic or orthopedic devices or because of required skin medications.
+It is possible to receive two clothing allowance benefits if you have more than one qualifying condition.
 For example, veterans with multiple prosthetic devices or skin conditions may be eligible to receive two allowances per year if they qualify, provided the conditions damage distinct clothing items.
-Multiple awards are made on a case by case basis.
+Multiple awards are made on a case-by-case basis.

 Common examples include the wearing of a prosthetic or orthopedic device, artificial limb, rigid brace, back brace, the use of a wheelchair, or the required application of skin cremes or other medications which may damage clothing.